irakozej/Predict-Student-Dropout-Risk/README.md

-# Final table with real results inserted
-readme_filled = """
 # 🎓 Student Dropout Risk Prediction Using Machine Learning

 ---

 ## 📌 Overview

 This project uses academic, behavioral, and demographic data to predict student dropout risk.
-Leveraging classical and neural network machine learning techniques, the goal is to proactively identify students at risk of dropping out, enabling institutions to intervene early.
+Leveraging classical and neural network machine learning techniques, the goal is proactively identify students at risk of dropping out, enabling institutions to intervene early.

 ---